-She now lives in London, and since graduating has been working on a number of short films and developing various musical theatre projects.
-These include an adaptation of Behind Enchanted Windows by German author Cornelia Funke, song cycle Would Like To Meet, and Julia Peculiar, a new musical about social media, cyberbullying and teenage mental health.
+She now lives in London, and since graduating has been working at various arts and media-related jobs while developing her musical theatre projects.
+These include an adaptation of Behind Enchanted Windows by German author Cornelia Funke, which is in development for professional production at Christmas 2021; Julia Peculiar, a new musical about social media, cyberbullying and teenage mental health; and Would Like To Meet, a song cycle about online dating.

-Katie is also Composer in Residence with Theatre Sotto Voce, with whom she has collaborated on new musical Murder In Whitechapel and their production of Romeo and Juliet.
-She has recently had choral works premiered at Holy Trinity Church, Sloane Square and Sacred Heart Church, Wimbledon, and was commissioned by Acorns Children's Hospice to write a 25th Anniversary Anthem for their choir.
+Katie was Composer in Residence with Theatre Sotto Voce, with whom she collaborated on new musical Murder In Whitechapel and their site-specific production of Romeo and Juliet.
+Last summer, she worked with postgraduate writing students at The Royal Central School of Speech and Drama on an R&D of new musical The Life and Times of Chester Himes, and it is this collaborative style of working that draws her to musical theatre.
+She has also recently had choral works premiered at Holy Trinity Church, Sloane Square and Sacred Heart Church, Wimbledon, and was commissioned by Acorns Children's Hospice to write a 25th Anniversary Anthem for their choir.

 As a performer, Katie has played and sung at venues such as The Royal Albert Hall, Birmingham Symphony Hall and St David’s Hall Cardiff, and has had other compositions and arrangements performed at Cadogan Hall, the Unicorn Theatre and the Tristan Bates Theatre.